Leodgar Tenga

-Leodgar Tenga is a former Tanzania football player who played for Tanzania in the 1980 African Cup of Nations.
-Following his retirement, he later served as President of the Tanzania Football Federation from 2004 to 2013.
+Leodgar Tenga (born 23 September 1955) is a Tanzanian former footballer who played as a defender for Tanzania in the 1980 African Cup of Nations.
+He later served as president of the Tanzania Football Federation from 2004 to 2013.
 During his tenure, Tenga was elected to serve as president of CECAFA in 2007 and was re-elected in 2011 for a second term.
 He was a member of the CAF Executive Committee under former association President Ahmad Ahmad between 2017 and 2021.